|

 (Laughs).
 Yes.

-For the same two reasons that very little literarature in
+same two reasons that very little literarature in any language

-any language is being translated.
-First, readers have a natural
+is being translated.
+First, readers have a natural bias toward

-bias toward their own culture; second, cost.
-Translation can
+their own culture; second, cost.
+Translation can be expensive!

 The sources are few.
 The National Endowment for Arts, for example, offers